petermartens98/OpenAI-Stock-Market-Chat-Bot/README.md

 # OpenAI-LangChain-Pandas-Agent-Stock-Price-Relative-Returns-Chat-Bot-
-Python streamlit web app that allows user to choose multiple stocks, metrics.
-The relative returns of that stock(s) are then returned and visualized.
+Python streamlit web app that allows user to choose multiple stocks, metrics, and visualizations.
+The desired are then returned and visualized.
 A Langchain OpenaAI pandas agent is then inititated allowing the user to interact with the data intelligently.

 ## Example Screenshot V2
 #### V2 Additions